Latchkey Kids.

 Once my mother started to work more part-time hours up at the Eaton’s store she would not always be home when we got home from school.
 Both me and my brother were not allowed outside at all to play and we had to stay inside our apartment until she got home from work.
 Not only were we not allowed outside, but we were also forbidden to answer or even use the phone while she was at work.

-We would know it was her.
+We knew it was her.

 Blah Blah Blah.

-So why was my mother so paranoid and overly protective of her two teenage sons?
 Her biggest fear was my brother and I falling prey to child molesters and homosexuals.
-She actually believed that those evil men were lurking in our Lawrence Heights neighborhood.
-They were forever on the prowl searching for kids like my brother and I. They would always be looking for kids who would be heading home after school alone and on their own.
+She actually believed that those evil men were lurking in our Lawrence Heights neighborhood and they were forever on the prowl searching for kids like my brother and I. They would be looking for latchkey kids heading home after school.
 Latchkey kids with their house key dangling from their necks would be the telltale sign as to which kids were more than likely to be all alone after school.

 If they got a busy signal then they knew we were at home and most likely we would be alone.